Qlarant Investigations and Audits

-Our firm represents physicians, pharmacists, medical practices, clinics, laboratories, hospitals, durable medical equipment (DME) distributors, and other health care clients across the country.
-Our attorneys have centuries of combined experience in health care fraud matters, including decades of experience as former DOJ attorneys and health care fraud prosecutors with the U.S. Attorney’s office.
+Our firm represents physicians, pharmacists, medical practices, clinics, laboratories, hospitals, durable medical equipment (DME) distributors, and other healthcare clients across the country.
+Our attorneys are highly experienced in healthcare fraud matters, including experience as former DOJ attorneys and healthcare fraud prosecutors with the U.S. Attorney’s office.
 At Oberheiden, P.C., we offer:

 - Direct lines to our senior attorneys.
 All clients work directly with our senior attorneys (we do not employ paralegals and junior associates), and our clients have access to our attorneys 24/7.